Running myths and realities – What to do with flat feet for running?

 There is no scientific evidence that flat feet cause injuries.
 From Achilles tendinopathy to plantar fasciitis, flat feet are NOT the cause of your aches and pains.

-If you have flat feet, it's likely been the case since childhood, meaning you were born with it.
-Your body is fully adapted to your foot type since you've been walking, running, and playing with these same feet your whole life.
+If you have flat feet, you have probably had them since childhood.
+You were born that way.
+Your body is fully adapted to your foot type because you have been walking, running, and playing with those same feet your whole life.

-Therefore, it's completely unnecessary to have arch supports or shoes with anti-pronation control to be safe while running.
+It is therefore completely unnecessary to have arch support or shoes with anti-pronation control to be safe when running.

 To learn more...

-To learn more about running, check out the podcast "Parle-moi de santé" (Let's Talk Health) created by one of our physiotherapists, Alexis Gougeon.
-Episode #1 discusses running.
+To learn more For more information on running, check out the podcast.
+"Tell me about health" produced by one of our physical therapists, Alexis Gougeon.
+Episode #1 focuses on running.

 Episode #1: Prevention and treatment of running injuries.